 Social Rhythm Metrics in IPSRT

-Social rhythm metrics are used in IPRST to keep track of a person’s daily activities, engagements, and responsibilities.
+Social rhythm metrics are used in IPSRT to keep track of a person’s daily activities, engagements, and responsibilities.
 Developing this set routine can help a client and their therapist understand how certain social disruptions can impact their sleep, depression symptoms, or stress levels.2

 Examples of social rhythm metrics include:

-- The time you ate breakfast.
+- The time you eat breakfast

-- When you went to bed.
+- When you go to bed

-- What time you eat dinner.
+- What time you eat dinner

-- What time you exercise.
+- What time you exercise

-- The amount of time spent watching television.
+- The amount of time spent watching television

-- When you start the work or school day.
+- When you start the work or school day

-- When you first communicated with someone
+- When you first communicate with someone each day

-Social Zeitgeber Theory
+The Social Zeitgeber Theory

 The social zeitgeber theory focuses on how routine events or actions in a person’s life are linked to their natural rhythm.
 The term “zeitgeber” refers to these aspects, such as meal times, drinking habits, and other daily activities.
 In an IPSRT setting, a therapist will review these zeitgebers to look for how changes in this series can impact one’s mental state.
 The theory suggests that disruptions in a person’s natural rhythm can result in mood disturbances.